 For more information on the history of July Cup including past winners, click here.

 The other Group 1 race, held on the Friday of the festival, is that of the Falmouth Stakes.
 A 1 mile in distance race, it attracts some of the best fillies and mares in the country, all aged 3-year-old and up.
-With £200,000 on offer in 2019, it’s also the second most valuable race at the festival, behind only that of the July Cup.
+With £250,000 on offer in 2022, it’s also the second most valuable race at the festival, behind only the July Cup.

 Much like the July Cup, there is one trends to take note of which is down to the relationship between Ryan Moore and Aiden O’Brien.
-The pair have won two of the last four Falmouth Stakes on Alice Springs in 2016 and Roly Poly in 2017.
+The pair won successive Falmouth Stakes on Alice Springs in 2016 and Roly Poly in 2017.

-Interestingly, the race has only twice been won by a horse aged 5 or up n modern times; first in 2001 with Proudwings and then again in 2004, when Soviet Song had back to back wins.
+Interestingly, the race has only twice been won by a horse aged 5 or older in modern times; first in 2001 with Proudwings and then again in 2004, when Soviet Song had back to back wins.
 Whilst the July Cup is the highest rated of the two, it could be argued that the Falmouth Stakes has seen more of the greats.
-Horses such as Goldikova, Soviet Song and Sonic Lady, to name just a few.
+Horses such as Goldikova, Soviet Song and Sonic Lady have won this contest, to name just a few.

-One thing that has remained consistent is that the most successful jockey in the race comes in the form of Lester Piggott.
+One fact consistent with the July Cup is that the most successful jockey in the race comes in the form of Lester Piggott.
 He managed to win a record 7 times throughout his career from 1957 through to 1994.

 You can find more on the Falmouth Stakes here.